Coterra Energy Inc. (CTRA): These Numbers Show Where NYSE:CTRA Stock Is Going Next

-Coterra Energy Inc. (NYSE: CTRA) is -0.14% lower on its value in year-to-date trading and has touched a low of $22.25 and a high of $34.73 in the current 52-week trading range.
-The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
-Why not look at analysts view on what the future holds for the stock.
-The CTRA stock was last observed hovering at around $23.73 in the last trading session, with the day’s gains setting it 0.44% off its average median price target of $30.00 for the next 12 months.
-It is also 38.03% off the consensus price target high of $39.00 offered by 28 analysts, but current levels are 3.32% higher than the price target low of $25.00 for the same period.
+Coterra Energy Inc. (NYSE: CTRA) is 2.25% higher on its value in year-to-date trading and has touched a low of $22.25 and a high of $31.88 in the current 52-week trading range.
+The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
+Here’s what analysts think will happen to its price in the coming time.
+The CTRA stock was last observed hovering at around $24.47 in the last trading session, with the day’s gains setting it 0.28% off its average median price target of $30.00 for the next 12 months.
+It is also 36.54% off the consensus price target high of $39.00 offered by 29 analysts, but current levels are 1.0% higher than the price target low of $25.00 for the same period.

 Sponsored

-The stock witnessed a -3.67% gain in the last 1 month and extending the period to 3 months gives it a -5.16%, and is 2.63% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.88% over the week and 2.64% over the month.
+The stock witnessed a -0.20% loss in the last 1 month and extending the period to 3 months gives it a 0.94%, and is 2.40% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.11% over the week and 2.56% over the month.

 Coterra Energy Inc. (CTRA) Analyst Forecasts